mnot/I-D/dnsop-onion-tld/draft.md

 produce service names that are visually or apparently semantically similar to the desired service.

+Also, users need be aware of the difference between a .onion name used and accessed directly via Tor-capable software, versus .onion subdomains of other TLDs and providers (e.g., the difference between facebookcorewwwi.onion and facebookcorewwwi.onion.cab).

-The cryptographic label for an .onion name is constructed by hashing the public key of the service with SHA1, truncating the output of the hash to 80bits in length and the resulting hash output is concatenated with the string ".onion".
+The cryptographic label for an .onion name is constructed by hashing the public key of the service with SHA1, truncating the output of the hash to 80 bits in length and the resulting hash output is concatenated with the string ".onion".
 As the number of output bits in generating the .onion name is less than the full size of the corresponding public key, an attacker may also be able to find